the4thdoctor/pg_chameleon/README.rst

 This software needs user's feeback.
 The system has proven to be quite efficient and stable.
-Not being fully tested yet may I ask you **to be very carefull if you want to use it in production**.
+However the tool is not fully tested yet.
+I just ask you **to be very carefull if you want to use it in production**.

-Please submit any issue via GitHub.
+If you find a bug please submit the issue via GitHub.

 Requirements
 ******************